jrozkosz/help_the_blind_scanner/README.md

 Unit tests were conducted using the ‘pytest’ module.

-This application utilizes OpenCV for barcode scanning functionality.
+This application utilizes OpenCV for barcode scanning functionality and Google libs for speech recognition and text-to-speech.